autofitcloud/howto/01-aws-spot-and-email/README.md

   ]
 ```

-but aparently that isn't supported.
+but apparently that isn't supported.

 ## Security